American shad (Alosa sapidissima)

 Like salmon and steelhead, shad are anadromous.
 They enter freshwater rivers in the spring to spawn.
 Unlike Pacific salmon, they do not necessarily die after spawning.
 Many shad continue to spawn annually.

-Shad measure up to 30 inches in length and weigh up to 12 pounds, but usually measure up to 20 inches and weigh about 5 or 6 pounds.
+In their native range, shad measure up to 30 inches in length and weigh up to 12 pounds, but usually measure up to 20 inches and weigh between 2 and 4 lbs.
 Females are larger than males.

 Regulations